The Farm order

-We love to sell our food this way: we ask you to stock up on generally larger amounts of veggies than would typically be found in a retail setting.
-All these winter veggies will hold beautifully for you given the right conditions.
+Monthly we offer generally larger amounts of veggies than would typically be found in a retail setting.
+All these winter veggies will hold beautifully for you given the right conditions - see the storing tips at the bottom of this page!
 And in exchange for buying in bulk, we can give you at or near our wholesale prices.

-We are also pleased to bring in other products from nearby friends and farms, like wine, cheese, honey etc, throughout the season.
+We also occasionally bring in other delicious local products from nearby friends and farms!

-Want a head’s up before the next bulk order?
+Want a head’s up before the next order?

 Tips for keeping your bulk order happy